Public Holidays in Eritrea 2026 – National & Christian Holidays

 Meskel (Finding of the True Cross)September 27SaturdayCommemoration of the discovery of the True Cross.

-Christmas DayDecember 25ThursdayWidely observed Christian holiday celebrated in addition to Orthodox Christmas.
+Christmas DayDecember 25ThursdayWidely observed Christian holiday.

 Religious and Cultural Significance